 It is set in Des Moines, Iowa—no, just kidding, San Francisco—in the months immediately before the 1906 earthquake.

-Blackie Norton (Gable) is a saloon keeper on the Barbary Coast, then the main red light district of the city.
-Into his saloon wanders Mary Blake (MacDonald), a new arrival to the city and would-be opera singer who has failed to find a job and is desperate for any employment.
+Blackie Norton (Gable) is a saloon keeper on the Barbary Coast, then the main Red Light District of the city.
+On New Year's Day, 1906, into his saloon wanders Mary Blake (MacDonald), a new arrival to the city and would-be opera singer who has failed to find a job and is desperate for any employment, and whose residence has just burned down.
 Blackie hires her for $75 a week as a dance hall singer.
 Initially, Mary resists Blackie's crude sexual advances, but soon they fall in love.

-Meanwhile, Blackie has been recruited by fellow Barbary Coast saloon owners to run for the San Francisco Board of Supervisors on a platform of improving the fire codes and safety standards of buildings on the Coast.
+Meanwhile, Blackie has been recruited by fellow Barbary Coast saloon owners to run for the San Francisco Board of Supervisors on a platform of improving the fire codes and safety standards of buildings on the Coast, spurred on by the fire that destroyed Mary's building.
 In this, he is opposed by Jack Burley, a Nob Hill aristocrat and Barbary Coast slumlord who doesn't want to pay to upgrade his properties.
 Burley is also fighting Jack for Mary, both professionally—he is a patron of the San Francisco Opera and wants Mary to sing there—and personally, as he wants Mary to be his wife.
 Blackie for his part wants Mary all to himself.
-Blackie's old friend Tim (Tracy), now a Roman Catholic priest who works in a Barbary Coast mission, is also against his relationship with Mary, believing her to be too fine and noble to be a dance hall girl and a saloon keeper's lover.
+Blackie's old friend Tim Mullin (Tracy), now a Roman Catholic priest who works in a Barbary Coast mission, is also against his relationship with Mary, believing her to be too fine and noble to be a dance hall girl and a saloon keeper's lover.

 All of these plot elements are short-circuited when the whole city is destroyed on April 18, 1906.